 Juice N’ Fruit Raspados

-Serving over ten flavors of milkshakes, smoothies, fruit treats, and flavored water, Juice N’ Fruit also offers seventeen raspado flavors, including more uncommon flavors like cherry and lemon lime.
+Serving over ten flavors of milkshakes, smoothies, fruit treats, and flavored water, Juice N’ Fruit also offers seventeen raspado flavors, including more uncommon flavors like prune and pecan.

 Just don’t forget your tamanzela, a tamarind candy wrapped around a straw.